top of page

 Disclaimer: Please note that this information is presented for educational purposes only, and cannot include all of the information required to make informed decisions regarding tobacco use; all tobacco affect every user differently.
 SOOAR does not endorse tobacco use, and while our team makes a best effort to provide accurate information, we do not claim that it is 100% correct.
 Always do your own research and be safe.

-In July 1992, Congress enacted the Alcohol, Drug Abuse, and Mental Health Administration Reorganization Act (PL 102-321), which includes an amendment (section 1926) aimed at decreasing youth access to tobacco.
-This amendment, named for its sponsor, Congressman Mike Synar of Oklahoma, requires states (that is, all states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and six Pacific jurisdictions) to enact and enforce laws prohibiting the sale or distribution of tobacco products to individuals under the age of 18.
-States must comply with the Synar Amendment in order to receive their full Substance Use Prevention, Treatment, and Recovery Services Block Grant (SUBG) awards.
-Public Law 116-94, signed on December 20, 2019, superseded this legislation and increased the minimum age for tobacco sales from 18 to 21.
+In July 1992, Congress passed the Alcohol, Drug Abuse, and Mental Health Administration Reorganization Act (PL 102-321).
+Section 1926 of that law, known as the SYNAR Amendment, requires states (including the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and several Pacific jurisdictions) to enact and enforce laws prohibiting the sale or distribution of tobacco products to anyone under the age of 18.
+To receive full Substance Use Prevention, Treatment, and Recovery Block Grant funding (SUBG), states must comply.
+Public Law 116-94, signed on December 20, 2019, raised the minimum legal age for tobacco sales from 18 to 21.

-• Enforce underage access laws to a degree that reasonably can be expected to reduce the illegal sale of tobacco products to individuals under the age of 21.
+• Enforce underage sales laws to reduce illegal tobacco sales to individuals under 21.

-• Conduct annual, unannounced inspections that provide a valid probability sample of tobacco sales outlets accessible to minors.
+• Conduct annual, unannounced inspections of tobacco retail outlets using a valid probability-sample of establishments accessible to those under 21.

-• Report their sampling methodology and results of the annual Synar survey as a part of the Annual Synar Report no later than December 31.
-This includes the State’s sampling methodology, Synar survey results, Synar inspection report, and the Synar inspection protocol.
+• Report their sampling methodology and inspection outcomes in the annual SYNAR Report by December 31.
+This includes information about the state’s methodology, results, inspection protocol, and any updates.

 Tobacco makes dollars but it doesn't make sense.